Latest News.

 Although a private burial ground we are still a working farm, so may we politely ask that when visiting our site you remember to close the gates behind you.
 This ensures no farm animals are able to enter the grounds and cause unwanted damage and disruption to your loved one's graves or the site surrounding.

-2024/5 Trees Planted.
+2025/6 Trees Planted.

-The saplings planted on graves this year are a mixture of fruit and nut producing trees including Wild apple, Spindleberry, Sweet Chestnut, Rowan, silver birch and the rare Service tree in time these will mature and it will become evident which variety is upon each grave.
+The saplings to be planted on graves this year are a mixture of fruit and nut producing trees including Wild apple, Spindleberry, Sweet Chestnut, Rowan, silver birch and the rare Service tree in time these will mature and it will become evident which variety is upon each grave.

 We have planted a victoria plum, braeburn apple, medlar, bramley apple,2 different plum varieties, mulberry and a pear tree with three vareties on one stem around the parking area, we hope in future visitors will be able to enjoy some of the fruit these trees produce.